milovanderlinden/blackarch-site/_posts/2015-02-12-new-mirror.md

 ---
 layout: post
-title: New Ecuador mirror added!
+title: Mirror in Ecuador
+category: mirror
+icon: fa-globe
 ---

 We would like to thank [mirror.uta.edu.ec](http://mirror.uta.edu.ec) for becoming a mirror.